-Utrecht Cardiovascular Cohort
+Utrecht Cardiovascular Cohorts

-UCC Patients with increased risk of cardiovascular disease (CVD), or those with symptoms potentially related to presence of cardiovascular abnormalities are commonly referred to various specialists, including cardiologists, endocrinologists, geriatricians, nephrologists, neurologists, internists, or vascular surgeons.
+Patients with increased risk of cardiovascular disease (CVD), or those with symptoms potentially related to presence of cardiovascular abnormalities are commonly referred to various specialists, including cardiologists, endocrinologists, geriatricians, nephrologists, neurologists, internists, or vascular surgeons.
 Guidelines exist as to what should be recorded as a minimum in those patients.
 Yet, compliance to these recommendation varies considerably across specialties even in academic and teaching hospitals.
 Still too often, each specialty collects a specific set of patient data, depending on signs and symptoms and the suspected condition.
 Furthermore, definitions and coding of data vary and where information is in the electronic patient records shows marked variability.
 In specialist care, patients are followed only if the condition demands repeat hospital visits.
 If it does not, patients return to the referring physician in another hospital or their general practitioner.

-It is well established that a steady flow of reliable data collected in routine clinical practice are the lifeblood of a continuous learning health care system.
-A learning healthcare system is one designed to generate and apply the best evidence for the collaborative healthcare choices of each patient and provider; to drive the process of discovery as a natural outgrowth of patient care; and to ensure innovation, quality, safety, and value in health care.
+It is well established that a steady flow of reliable data collected in routine clinical practice and in targeted approaches are the lifeblood of a continuous learning health care system A learning healthcare system is one designed to generate and apply the best evidence for the collaborative healthcare choices of each patient and provider; to drive the process of discovery as a natural outgrowth of patient care; and to ensure innovation, quality, safety, and value in health care.
 This type of data (i.e., routine clinical, targeted, and follow-up) is needed to coordinate and monitor patient care, analyze and improve systems of care and its quality, conduct scientific research to develop new products and approaches, assess the effectiveness of medical interventions, and advance population health.

 The UCC infrastructure is meant to improve care and enable the collection of data to address diagnostic, etiologic, prognostic and therapeutic clinical research questions.